deckarep/DrSbaitsoUi/README.md

 #

-A front-end for Dr. Sbaitso created in `Zig` and `Raylib 5.5`: For modern Desktops as a standalone application.
+A front-end for Dr. Sbaitso created in `Zig` and `Raylib 6.0`: For modern Desktops as a standalone application.
 Currently, only MacOS is supported since that is what this is developed on.

 For historical context on what Dr. Sbaitso is [read the wikipedia article](https://en.wikipedia.org/wiki/Dr._Sbaitso).

 This will not run without the backend-system which I have not made public yet as it needs more work.
-This version of Dr. Sbaitso is intended to build just enough of this version that it is nearly indistinguishable from the original however it will never be an exact clone.
+This version of Dr. Sbaitso is intended to build just enough that it is nearly indistinguishable from the original however it will never be an exact clone.

 Additionally, I will eventually build a plugin system for swapping out the voice synthesis with other systems.
-And furthermore a plugin system for having a true AI powered backend (such as ChatGPT) to control the good Dr.'s mind.
+And furthermore a plugin system for having a true AI powered backend (such as ChatGPT, Ollama) to control the good Dr.'s mind.

 While I don't antcipate this project to be terribly complex it should offer a good example of how to use true